DieterSteinhauser/project_documentation/sphinx/engineering/instrument_amps.rst

 .. figure:: reference/inst_apps_1.png
   :align: center

-  Figure 1: Applications of the INA128 Instrumentation Amplifier [1]_.
+  Applications of the INA128 Instrumentation Amplifier [1]_.

 Instrumentation amplifiers are fantastic devices for applications requiring observation of a signal without disturbing it.
 However, they are costly devices compared to a typical op-amp, and the INA circuit is hard to